 When browsing job listings on LinkedIn you’ll notice that some jobs have an “Apply” button while others have a “LinkedIn Easy Apply” button.
 What’s the difference between these two options?
 What is LinkedIn Easy Apply?
 While the “Apply” button will typically take you to a company’s job site, “Easy Apply” lets you apply without leaving LinkedIn. […]

 If you want your job search to be efficient and effective, preparing your resume shouldn’t be a one-time experience.
-You’ll receive more responses from interested companies by taking some time to customize your resume for each new job application.
+You’ll receive more responses from interested companies by taking some time to customize your resume for each new job description.
 Tailoring your resume connects the dots for recruiters and hiring managers who are overwhelmed by a […]

 Job searching isn’t just about responding to job postings or attending networking events.
 Recruiters are looking online for the perfect people to fill vacant jobs– people that may or may not be job searching for openings that might not be posted publicly.
 Most recruiters use LinkedIn to search for candidates, who in turn can use […]